 There are different ways in which an Electric Vehicle can be charged and are categorized as follows:

 - Level 1: Regular household outlet which will charge at a slower rate and takes longest to charge the battery to 100% SOC.
 Typically AC charging.

 - Level 3: DC Fast Charging as the name suggests, it charges the Electric Vehicle at very fast pace as it connects directly to the battery bypassing the onboard converter offloading the conversion to off-board converter allowing it to provide any amount of power required.
-These charge the Electric Vehicle the fastest and are typically available at public stations.
+These charge Electric Vehicles the fastest and are typically available at public stations.

-Another challenge which the industry is facing is with regard to the number of charging stations and its network.
+Another challenge which the industry is facing is with regard to the number of electric vehicle charging stations and its network.
 Currently there is very less development in the charging infrastructure, and range anxiety is the most significant factor standing in the way of electric vehicles.